Exhibit Curated and Digitized by Cathy Dalton

 Baseball Uniform & Patch

-1969-This is jersey, gray cotton with red trim, red lettering front “Lynchburg,” red numbers on back “28” and 1970-Patch is inscribed "E. C. Glass/Western District Champions/Western Regional Champions/1969-70" 1970.
+This 1969 jersey is gray cotton with red trim, red lettering front “Lynchburg,” red numbers on back “28.”
+The patch is from 1970 and is inscribed "E. C. Glass/Western District Champions/Western Regional Champions/1969-70.”

-Gift of Tom Webb.
+Gift of Tom Webb

 Letter and Letter Head from Babe Ruth League